Dragon Lee (wrestler): In other media

-In the late summer of 2018, Dragon Lee was one of the participants in the Mexican version of the Exathlon sports reality show, Dragon Lee was part of the "celebrity/athlete" Exathlon team, competing against a team of amateurs that was shown several days a week on the Mexican Azteca Uno television station.
+In the late summer of 2018, Dragon Lee was one of the participants in the Mexican version of the Exathlon sports reality show.
+He was part of the "celebrity/athlete" Exathlon team, competing against a team of amateurs that was shown several days a week on the Mexican Azteca Uno television station.
 Due to the show, Dragon Lee did not wrestle between August 15 and December 13, 2018.
 He was eliminated from the show on November 20, for medical reasons, as he was suffering from a severe ear infection that threatened his hearing.
 He later revealed that he had been advised that he may need surgery on his ear and nose.
 He also revealed that he had lost 19 kg during the show as he was not allowed to eat the same amount of food as he did while staying in wrestling shape.

 Dragon Lee made his video game debut in WWE 2K24 as downloadable content.

-Professional wrestling persona
+Professional wrestling style and persona

-Muñoz's "Dragon Lee" ring character is that of a tecnico or the good guy; in Lucha Libre traditional good guy/bad guy divide is still maintained much stricter than most other countries in the 21st century.
-His wrestling style is a high speed, high flying version of Lucha Libre, where he will take higher risks than a lot of wrestlers when executing moves off the top rope or from inside the ring to the outside.
-(Bridging package fallaway powerbomb) During his long running storyline with Takahashi the two developed such a trust in each other that they were able to perform high risk moves that Dragon Lee would not be able to do against other wrestlers who would not be able to execute their part of the move safely.
-His high risk style has led him to often use a Running frankensteiner throw where he leaps over the top rope and executes the leg scissor takedown on an opponent standing on the apron, sending him to the floor.
-His high flying style has earned him the nickname "El Niño Maravilla" ("The Boy Wonder").
+Muñoz's "Dragon Lee" ring character is that of a tecnico or the good guy; in lucha libre, the traditional good guy/bad guy divide is still maintained much stricter than most other countries in the 21st century.
+His wrestling style, which earned him the nickname "El Niño Maravilla" ("The Boy Wonder"), is a high speed, high flying version of lucha libre, where he will take higher risks than a lot of wrestlers when executing moves off the top rope or from inside the ring to the outside.
+One of his signature finishing moves is the "Dragon Driver", also known as the "Phoenix-Plex" – a bridging package fallaway powerbomb where he lifts his opponent up, hooks his legs in a "package" position and then falls backwards so the opponent is slammed to the ground, holding them there for a pinfall.
+He also often uses a running frankensteiner throw where he leaps over the top rope and executes the leg scissor takedown on an opponent standing on the apron, sending him to the floor.

-One of his signature finishing moves is the "Dragon Driver", also known as the "Phoenix-Plex" – a Bridging package fallaway powerbomb where he lifts his opponent up, hooks his legs in a "package" position and then falls backwards so the opponent is slammed to the ground and he holds them there for a pinfall.
 The Phoenix-Plex is one of the riskier professional wrestling moves, designed to look like it hurts the opponent without actually inflicting too much pain, but can go wrong when the person executing or the person taking the move makes a mistake.
-That risk was highlighted in a match between Dragon Lee and Takahashi at NJPW's G1 Special in San Francisco, where Dragon Lee released his opponent too early and Takahashi landed on his neck, breaking it in the process.
+That risk was highlighted in a match between Dragon Lee and Hiromu Takahashi at G1 Special in San Francisco, where Lee released Takahashi too early, causing him to land on his neck and break it.
+After the retirement of tag team partner AJ Styles, Lee paid homage to Styles by using his "Styles Clash" as a finisher.